Fifth

 of the National Cancer Institute’s 2013 budget was dedicated to stomach cancer

-Stomach cancer received the least amount of NCI research dollars in 2013 compared to other types of cancer
+Stomach cancer received the second to least amount of NCI research dollars in 2022 compared to other types of cancer

 Did You Know?